Augmenting unit test suites from integration tests: Threats to validity

-Threats to \emph{construct validity} regard issues influencing the relation between the theoritical constructs investigated in the evaluation and the observations inferred from the statistical results.
-A potential threat involves the estimation of the metrics specified in RQ2 and RQ3 to support the effectiveness and practicality of the proposed method.
-We deem that the mutation analysis result provided by Stryker\footnote{Stryker: https://stryker-mutator.io/} and software quality metrics provided by jsplato\footnote{https://github.com/caozhong1996/jsplato} are adequate in terms of precision through performing a manual inspection of initial test suites and generated unit tests in the projects that are used in the evaluation of the proposed method. \\
+Threats to \emph{construct validity} regard issues influencing the relation between the studied theoretical constructs and the observations of the empirical study.
+A potential threat involves the correct computation of the metrics involved in RQ2 and RQ3, to support the effectiveness and practicality of the proposed method.
+We handled this threat through adoption of widely used open-source tools for the estimation of mutation score and maintainability metrics.
+Stryker and jsplato are actively maintained by the developer community, for several years, and thus we assume that they have reached an adequate level of reliability in their results.

-Threats to \emph{conclusion validity} involve issues affecting the ability to infer correct conlusions on the evaluation of the proposed method based on the empirical study results.
-Since we perform an exploratory study on the evaluation results of our method in order to draw conclusions based on the evaluation findings instead of validating certain hypotheses, we deem reliability as a factor of construct validity.
-Furthermore, the exploratory study is based on software quality metrics demonstrated in RQ3 apart from test augmentation ratio and mutation score, thus providing insights of the quality of the generated tests based on multiple metrics.
+Threats to \emph{conclusion validity} are related to the statistical significance of the observations and causality relationships studied in the empirical study.
+Since we conduct an exploratory study that does not involve any hypothesis testing we evaluate \emph{reliability} as a counterpart of conclusion validity~\cite{wohlin2012experimentation}.
+A potential threat to reliability is a researcher bias on the extraction of data relevant to the application of the proposed method and their analysis to support study results.
+We alleviate this threat through focusing on reproducibility of the results.
+Towards this direction we selected publicly available open source projects as a context and provide access to all required artifacts for study reproduction through a public Github repository.